sniper555/techminium/about.md

 ---
-layout: page
+layout: default
-title: About Me
+title: About
 ---

-I am a Jekyll blogger on Windows!
+# About Me

+Hi!
+I'm a network and security engineer who shares knowledge, projects, and thoughts via this blog.

+Stay tuned!